THE

 Inflammation can take the form

-of any 'itis', such as arthritis, bursitis, colitis, or tendonitis.
-It is a tendency for aches and
+of any 'itis', such as arthritis, bursitis, colitis,

-pains.
-A high sodium/potassium ratio
+for aches and pains.
+A high

-is also a tendency for mental excitation.
+sodium/potassium ratio is also a tendency for mental excitation.
+A ratio that persists between 3 and 6

-person.
-A ratio greater than 6:1
+A ratio greater than 6:1 suggests aggressiveness and anger.

 A hair sodium/potassium ratio

-above about 5 or 6 is also an indicator of a sympathetic dominant personality
+above about 5 or 6 is also an indicator of a sympathetic dominant personality type.
+These are individuals who overuse the

-individuals who overuse the sympathetic or fight-or-flight nervous system.
-They are usually very active, either
+sympathetic or fight-or-flight nervous system.
+They are usually very active, either mentally, physically or

-tendency is greater when the Na/K ratio is above about 12.
+the Na/K ratio is above about 12.

 These people may overdo on